 Frequent Tire Recycling Questions

-Used tires are a problem material and disposal policies and regulations vary widely from state to state.
+Used tires disposal policies and regulations vary widely from state to state.
 More than half of U.S. states do not allow tires to be dropped off at landfills.
+To recycle your used tires, take them to a local recycling facility or tire retailer.
+If you are taking tires back to a retailer, you may have to pay a small fee.
 Please check with your local municipality or jump to the recycling locator to find locations near you.

 How can I reuse my old tires before recycling them?